over one hundred years ago...

 Every penny of profit is donated to village good causes.

-Last year the Carnival Fund was split between: Ewhurst School's Dove Centre appeal, Rainbow's End Pre-School, the Church Bell appeal, Ewhurst Brownies, Ewhurst Cubs, Ewhurst football team and Sayers Croft.
+Last year the Carnival Fund was split between: Ewhurst School's Dove Centre appeal, Rainbow's End Pre-School, the Church Roof appeal, Ewhurst Brownies, Ewhurst Cubs, Ewhurst football team and Sayers Croft Trust.